 Picture below is my 2.8 gallon.
 I started out with a soil base, but changed to Carib Sea Eco Complete.

 August 2024 – Update on Eco Complete: This product seems to have plant nutrients added.
 If you’re growing algae, this works well.
-If you want plants to grow then you need something without nutrients added, like plan gravel.
+If you want plants to grow then you need something without nutrients added, like plain gravel.

 3. Make sure you’re not doing anything to your aquarium that will reduce plant nutrients.